Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 A mutable local property $P$ defined at $D$ is considered effectively immutable at a direct sink $S$, if there are no nested redefinitions on any CFG path between $D$ and $S$.

-A mutable local property $P$ defined at $D$ is considered effectively immutable at an indirect sink $S$, if there are no nested redefinitions of $P$ and all direct redefinitions of $P$ precede $S$ in the CFG.
+A mutable local property $P$ defined at $D$ is considered effectively immutable at a nested sink $S$, if there are no nested redefinitions of $P$ and all direct redefinitions of $P$ precede $S$ in the CFG.

 > Example:
 > ```kotlin